 It seems autumn is the season of film festivals, at least in Romania.
 If you are up for documentaries and a picturesque small-town feel then you should hit the road today because the ‘Astra Film Festival’ has just started in Sibiu (running October 15-21).
 The initiative is one of the most important anthropological and documentary festivals in Europe and used to take place every second year.
 Thankfully the management decided otherwise and starting with this year it has become an annual event.
-Its relaxed, family atmosphere makes it very cozy to attend.
-And then there is always the closing party with its epic amounts of Transylvanian sausages, plum brandy, and Balkan music, where film goers can easily chat to directors and guests.
+Its relaxed, intimate atmosphere makes it very cozy to attend.
+Not to mention the legendary closing party with its epic amounts of Transylvanian sausages, plum brandy, and Balkan music, where film-goers can easily chat with directors and guests.

 Be sure to check out Astra’s official website for more detailed information on films, guests, and side events.